By Jo-Ellen Darling

 What is Your Calling?

 One of my favorite poets and writers, David Whyte, says that ambition is much different than “calling” or “vocation.”
-Ambition, he says in his book Consolations, is actually an obstacle to our life’s work.
+Ambition, he says in Consolations, is actually an obstacle to our life’s work.
 I take this to mean that ambition is an obstacle because it is solely focused on success to the detriment of much deeper qualities that are the telltales of one’s callings and ultimate vocation.
 One such sign is that a calling will have roots in one’s past, even in one’s childhood.
-If we explore our lives for clues, we often come up with events or people that were change agents in our lives long before we were consciously engaged in our calling.
-Although I am no expert in finding one’s calling, I can share my own experience, strength and hope regarding my own callings to live more contemplatively, and to practice journaling as a path to know and love myself and others.
+If we explore our lives for clues, we often find events or people that were change-agents in our lives long before we were consciously engaged in our calling.
+Although I’m no expert in finding one’s calling, I can share my own experience regarding my own callings: to live more contemplatively, and to practice journaling as a path to know and love God, myself and others.

 In retrospect, my callings to read, write and grow spiritually – all born out of a deeper desire to heal – have led me to a vocation to accept and be more generous with others and self.
 This hasn’t been a once and done deal.
-Rather, it has required a willingness to travel a multitude of pathways to a greater good, such as to leave my anger and resentments behind, to change my attitudes and actions toward self and others, to practice silence and solitude to get to really know myself more fully, and to build a relationship with a higher power, to name a few.
+Rather, it has required a willingness to travel a multitude of pathways to a greater good, such as to leave my anger and resentments behind, to change my attitudes and actions toward self and others, to practice silence and solitude which helps me know myself more fully, and to build a relationship with a higher power, to name a few.

 Journaling is a labor of self-love because it is a practice of self-care.
 Self-care will initially feel selfish to many of us.
 Reprioritizing our time allotments with family, various causes, communities, volunteering, recovery work, overworking and so on, may become necessary to be able to sink into what is most deeply drawing the attention of our souls.
 Doing this may present another obstacle: if we do not risk the disapproval of others, we may never know what our callings are.
 However, I’m convinced that committing to discover our truest self and find a spiritual path are two of the most amazing, grounding, and life-changing choices we will ever make.